Arthur State Bank

 Union, South Carolina · FDIC Cert #15085

-Arthur State Bank is an FDIC-insured bank (Certificate #15085) with $753M in total assets and $664M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Arthur State Bank, an FDIC-insured bank (Certificate #15085) with $753M in total assets and $664M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Union, South Carolina, the bank maintains a Tier 1 capital ratio of 11.54% (Well-Capitalized) and a nonperforming loan ratio of 0.54%.
-BankHealthData assigns a composite Health Grade of B (78/100).
+BankHealthData assigns a composite Health Grade of B (78/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Arthur State Bank (FDIC cert 15085) is a community bank — $753M in total assets, $664M in deposits, serving the Union, South Carolina area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.